vandalton/BertaAndButterflies/DIARY.md

 I also checked if the inverter made from transistor and two resistor works as it should.
 Yes, it works!

 ![Inverter](./DIARY/inverter.jpeg)

+# 2024-03-04 - Day #004

+OK, so I replaced the inverter IC with transistor based inverter on the board design and I ordered PCBs.